MarioRuiz/nice_http/README.md

 ```

+If you want to get the last request sent or the last response use `NiceHttp.last_request` or `NiceHttp.last_response`

+Also you can collect all data sent and received by setting `NiceHttp.capture = true` and all data will be stored on `NiceHttp.captured` as an Array of Strings (Request+Response).

 ### Multithreading

 In case you want to use multithread and log in different files every thread, add an unique name for the thread then the logs will be stored accordingly